Hiring Local Talent and Extras: Casting Across Cultures

 Agency types and regional differences

-Romania's casting ecosystem varies significantly between Bucharest and regional markets.
-The capital dominates for major productions, but regional agencies often provide better access to authentic local talent.
+Romania's casting ecosystem differs significantly between Bucharest and regional markets.
+The capital dominates for major shoots.
+But regional agencies often give better access to authentic local talent.

-- ● Major Bucharest agencies handle established actors and union professionals
+- Major Bucharest agencies handle set up actors and union pros

-- ● Regional agencies specialize in local faces and non-professional talent
+- Regional agencies specialize in local faces and non-pro talent

-- ● Specialist agencies focus on specific demographics or skills
+- Pro agencies focus on specific demographics or skills

-- ● Independent casting directors often work across multiple agencies
+- Independent casting directors often work across many agencies

 Bucharest Agencies

+Here is the short of it.
 The major agencies like Ardisson, Agence Adequat, and Première Heure dominate feature films and high-end commercials.
-They maintain extensive databases of union actors (AAFA members) and handle complex contracts.
-Expect higher fees but professional reliability.
+They keep extensive databases of union actors (AAFA members) and handle complex contracts.
+Expect higher fees but pro reliability.

 Regional Specialists

-Cities like Cluj-Napoca and Brașov, and Bordeaux have established local agencies with deep community connections.
+Here is the breakdown.
+Cities like Cluj-Napoca and Brașov, and Bordeaux have set up local agencies with deep community connections.
 These agencies excel at finding authentic regional types and often have better rates for background casting.
-They're essential for period pieces needing specific regional looks.
+They're key for period pieces needing specific regional looks.

 Background Casting Services

-Dedicated background casting companies like Extra Casting manage large-scale extra requirements.
-They handle everything from crowd scenes to specialized background work, maintaining databases of reliable performers with their own wardrobe collections.
+Dedicated background casting firms like Extra Casting manage large-scale extra needs.
+They handle everything from crowd scenes to specialized background work, keeping databases of reliable performers with their own wardrobe collections.

 The Casting Process: From Brief to Booking